Calvineng72/Calvineng72/README.md

 ### Hey 👋
-My name is Calvin Eng, and I am a third-year student at Brown University, where my academic journey spans Computer Science-Economics and Portuguese and Brazilian Studies.
-My interests lie in leveraging machine learning and deep learning techniques to unravel complex data and to derive more meaningful insights.
-Feel free to explore my diverse portfolio of personal projects and collaborative coursework that reflect my exploration of these dynamic disciplines.
+My name is Calvin Eng, and I am a fourth-year student at Brown University from Scottsdale, Arizona.
+My academic journey spans Computer Science-Economics, Applied Mathematics, and Portuguese and Brazilian Studies.
+Feel free to explore my portfolio of personal projects and coursework, which reflect my exploration of these dynamic disciplines.

 😄 Pronouns: he/him/his